intfrr/wallaroo/testing/performance/apps/python/market_spread/PERFORMANCE_TESTING_PYTHON_MARKET_SPREAD.md

 ## Build Setup

-SSH into the `wallaroo-leader-1` machine and follow the linux set up [instructions](../../../../../book/getting-started/linux-setup.md) up to the `Install Python Development Libraries` section.

-Get a copy of the `wallaroo` repo:
+SSH into the `wallaroo-leader-1` machine and get a copy of the `wallaroo` repo:

 ```bash
 cd ~/